halcyonnouveau/clorinde/examples/custom_types/README.md

 - Optional dependencies
 - Any combination of these options

-The configuration follows the same format as dependencies in `Cargo.toml`, making it familiar and flexible to use.
+The configuration follows the same format as dependencies in `Cargo.toml`, and these dependencies will be merged with the PostgreSQL dependencies that Clorinde automatically generates based on your SQL queries.